jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     series of interest.
 You can also select series that are loaded in the Series control panel in RAW with the "Add from series panel" button and for data collected at the BioCAT beamline (or with a compatible file naming convention) you can load the data in automatically with the "Auto Select" button.
+Here we will use the Select from disk sub-panel.

 #.
 Click the Browse button and select the **Tutorial_Data/multiseres_data/cytc_01**